aijazvali/alumni-connect-portal/README.md

 - Comment on posts for discussions
 - Editable Profiles for alumini
 - Private 1-on-1 messaging system (Little Buggy)
+- Icons of alumini have there profile pics
+- Searchable and Sortable alumini for private chatting
 - Optimzed for mobile devices

 ---